Totodore/totodore.github.io/content/serde-wrapper.md

 +++
-title = "Inside Serde: Building a Custom JSON Deserializer with binary support and more" date = 2025-05-08 description = "This article explores how to extend serde in Rust by wrapping the JSON deserializer to support Socket.IO’s custom packet format — including variadic arguments, tuple-aware routing, and seamless reinjection of out-of-band binary payloads — all while keeping performance and type safety intact."
+title = "Inside Serde: Building a Custom JSON Deserializer with binary support and more" date = 2025-05-08 description = "This article explores how to extend serde in Rust by wrapping the JSON deserializer to support Socket.IO’s custom packet format — including variadic arguments, event based routing, and seamless reinjection of out-of-band binary payloads — all while keeping performance and type safety intact."
 [taxonomies]
 tags = ["socketioxide", "rust"]
 +++